Industrial DMZ Design Patterns.

 Apply It With Access Gate

-Access Gate implements all four design patterns as a single inline appliance — no network redesign, no agent installation, no changes to existing OT assets.
+Access Gate implements all four design patterns from one appliance.
+Placement is a deliberate, per-site choice: adjacent to the network as an overlay by default, or inline where stronger, unbypassable enforcement is required.
+No network redesign, no agent installation, no changes to existing OT assets.

 Common Questions About Industrial DMZ Design.